ElizaDoesStuff/Personal-Site/README.md

 # Personal-Site
-My personal website to be hosted at eliza.doesstuff.xyz or eliza.doesstuff.org (have not decided on a TLD yet)
+My personal website to be hosted at eliza.writesco.de Thanks @raynecloudy for coming up with that domain idea!